M3RG-IITD/MDBENCHGNN/preprocessing/README.md

 2. name the xyz file as botnet.xyz and npz as nequip_npz.npz to avoid error's

-Mace and Botnet : input file -> xyz format
-Nequip, Allegro, Equiformer and torchmdNET : input file -> npz format
+All the models: Nequip, Allegro, Equiformer, torchmdNET, Mace and Botnet support both npz and xyz format for training

 converting XYZ to NPZ: